Junaid3771/linear_regressor/README.md

 Linear Regressor is a Python-based machine learning project that implements linear regression functionality.
 The project is organized with separate directories for models, notebooks, and web templates, along with a main application file.
-However, the repository currently lacks detailed documentation and appears to be in early development stages with minimal community engagement (0 stars, 0 forks, 0 watchers).

 ### Main Function Points
 - Linear regression model implementation